nlaaksonen/doxie-detector/README.md

 As you can see, it might be possible to make out some shapes that one might typically expect from dachshund, but our results are less prominent than in the original paper.
-We discuss possible reasons as to why this might happen in section 5.3 of the notebook.
+We discuss possible reasons as to why this might happen in section 5.3 and 5.4 of the notebook.
+Finally, we'll also briefly show how to use SHAP and Lime methods to obtain explanations for the predictions of a TensorFlow model.